Save money on your next flight

 The Kahala Hotel & Resort is another key filming location that played a significant role in Magnum P.I.
 This luxury hotel, located on Oahu’s southeastern shores, served as a backdrop for many memorable scenes in the series.

-For more information about the filming locations and other interesting facts about Magnum P.I., visit the official CBS website here.
+For more information about the filming locations and other interesting facts about Magnum P.I here.

 Other Hawaii Filming Locations Seen in Magnum P.I.

 Nu’uanu Pali Lookout